kgdacalosciascdo/agis-wireframe/docs/ARMIS_WORKFLOW_DESIGN.md

 Trail entry, and immutable ARMIS workflow event; submission and review changes also generate deduplicated in-app notifications through Core.

-ARMIS-2A does not add a React workspace.
-Competency and certification screens are the ARMIS-2B scope.
-Availability, capacity, workload, actuals, provider switching, and AIS integration remain deferred.
+ARMIS-2A did not add a React workspace; competency and certification screens were the ARMIS-2B scope.
+Availability, capacity, workload, actuals, provider switching, and AIS integration were later phases.
+ARMIS-3 through ARMIS-7C are now implemented; AIS integration remains out of scope.

 ## ARMIS-2B competency workspace checkpoint